My Dog Ate Vicks Vaporub What Should I Do?

 At the vet’s, they will perform a physical exam of your dog, which may include blood tests and other lab work.
 The vet will also look for signs of mouth and throat irritation.

-If the vet determines your dog has eaten Vicks, then they may choose to use activated charcoal, gastric lavage, and more.
-Your fur baby will probably need an IV, which makes it easier to give him other medications as needed.
+If the vet determines your dog has eaten Vicks, then they may advise to treat your pet with IV fluids (a drip), activated charcoal, and more.
+Your fur baby will probably need an IV (cannula), which makes it easier to give him other medications as needed.
 If this is a severe case, the vet will want to keep your dog in the hospital for a few days to monitor his symptoms and recovery.

 In most cases, dogs who eat a small amount of Vicks should be OK within a few hours.
-For a more severe case of toxicity, it will take a bit longer to recover.
-However, dogs who receive prompt medical care should go on to a full recovery.
+For a more severe case of toxicity, recovery can be longer.
+However, dogs who receive prompt medical care usually will go on to make a full recovery.
+Your veterinarian will be able to discuss your pet’s individual case and a suggested treatment and monitoring plan to give them the best chance of recovery.